 What will we cover?

 The main emphasis of the course will be on practical sessions providing an introduction, or revision of Twining, Coiling, Stake & Strand and Plaiting.

-You will work with a range traditional and non-traditional materials such as willow and rush cane, raffia, jute, sisal wool and other threads and yarns, papers and card.
+You will work with a range of materials such as willow and rush cane, raffia, jute, sisal wool and other threads and yarns, papers and card.

-All techniques will be supported by additional information putting the techniques into a wider context in relation to use by traditional and contemporary makers in the UK and the wider world.
+All techniques are supported by additional information putting the techniques into a wider context in relation to their use by traditional and contemporary makers in the UK and the wider world.

-The second part of the course will allow students to complete work started and explore one or two the techniques in a little more detail.
+The second part of the course allows students to complete work started and explore one or two the techniques in a little more detail.

 The tutor will have a selection of inspirational material for you to observe: baskets, books, images, samples etc.to illustrate the potential and versatility of each technique in terms of form, function and use of materials.